sigstore/root-signing/playbooks/keyholders/NEW_SIGNER.md

 ### Pre-requisites

 Ensure you have the following:
-- [ ] A local Git installation and a Go development setup
+- [ ] A local Git installation and a Go development setup with support for the Go version [here](https://github.com/sigstore/root-signing/blob/1d4462a5deaffbe3055b5e3fe3c53d1918594159/go.mod#L3)
 - [ ] SSH authentication for GitHub (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))
 - [ ] A USB port connection for your hardware key (beware of using a remote connection; the keyholder should not assume that magic occurs during an SSH session)
 - [ ] A fresh environment.
 In particular, ensure that environment variables like `LOCAL`, `GITHUB_USER`, and `BRANCH` are unset before you begin.
 - [ ] A fork of the [root-signing](https://github.com/sigstore/root-signing) repository.
-Click the "fork" button on GitHub and clone the repository.
+Click the "fork" button on GitHub and clone the forked repository.

 ### Setup